theimowski/master-thesis/docs/section-application.md

 ### Session

 Another interesting concern with regards to Internet applications development is State Management Mechanism, also known as Session in software engineers' dialect.
-The HTTP protocol is stateless, meaning that details about requests are not retained by the protocol and thus there is no ad hoc relation between two requests.
-Still, majority of web applications keep track of the requests coming from the same initiator.
+Despite the HTTP protocol being stateless, majority of web applications still keep track of the requests coming from the same initiator.
 To do that, they have to attach specific meta-data in request and responses such as cookies or other headers, arguments in URL paths, contents of the body.
 In addition to that, those application have to persist the state on the server side for later retrieval.